About

 Card Bullpen is in active development, launching in 2026.
 We're building the scouting, identification, decision support, and collect-to-sell lifecycle into one app, and getting each piece right before it ships.
 Join the waitlist and we'll tell you the moment it's ready.

 Still have a question?
-Email us — straight answers, by a collector.
+Email me — straight answer, no script.

 Be first in the front office.